“Then I saw a great white throne and Him who sat on it.” Revelation 20:11

 Satan, sin, and death will finally be conquered, and holiness will again reign.
 But God isn’t finished yet.

 A new heaven and a new earth will appear, and New Jerusalem will descend from the clouds.
 What will this magnificent city look like?
-We’ll examine that next time in the final part of this series on the Tribulation and the millennial age to come.
+The Bible gives a clear description in the final part of this series on the Tribulation and the millennial age to come, The Beauty and Promise of the New Jerusalem.

 “Heaven and earth will pass away, but My words will by no means pass away.”
 Matthew 24:35